 These classes cover history and geography from the late Middle Ages to the present.
 Other points of focus are the political boundaries that developed with the evolution of nation-states; the ways in which scientific and technological revolutions produced economic, social and political change; and the people and events of the 19th and 20th centuries as they relate to contemporary issues.
 Projects, writing assignments, additional reading assignments, and research are requirements of these classes.
-Near the end of the school year, students will take the World History and Geography II Standards of Learning test.
+This course has an associated SOL test, which can be used to verify a history credit for graduation (if needed).
+Near the end of the school year, students will take the Standards of Learning (SOL) World History II test if needed for graduation.